vuepress/vuepress-plugin-blog/docs/README.md

 ]
 ```

-Isn't a very natural experiences?
+Isn't this very natural experience?
 You just need to care about the style of your layout component, not the complicated and boring logic behind it.

 ::: tip
-To save the length of docs, we omitted the data structure of `$page` object. you can get more information about
+To save the length of docs, we omitted the data structure of the `$page` object.
+You can get more information about
 the data structure of `$page` at the [official documentation](https://v1.vuepress.vuejs.org/guide/global-computed.html#page).
 :::